AlexGill4rd/MCBackdoor-Web/README.md

 ### Typescript
 I use typescript instead of javascript.
 Typescript is the same as javascript but only with some more features.
 For example, you have to assign variables to a type and properties work differently.

+### MySQL
+I use MySQL to store player data and other important information.
+If you search through the code you will find the names of the tables and login data.

 ## Which functions can you find?
 In the project you can find a very large assortment of additions.
 Below is a summary: